 For many, this COVID-19 virus going around has stopped them from going to work.
 They must spend a lot of time on the internet.
 They can’t very well spend their spare time window shopping as non-essential services are closed.
 I hear on CBC radio every morning that people are spending their time making videos that mimic online or TV shows, cooking, blogging … hmm.

 I haven’t blogged for a while – few and far between are my entries.
 Why?
 I’ve been working, occasionally overtime, and tutoring in the evenings.
-I only take Friday after work (which begins at 4pm) until Saturday evening off.
+I only take Friday after work (which finishes at 4pm) until Saturday evening off.
 Tutoring now takes place online, for better or worse.
 I leave for work at 7am and get finished at 8pm.
 I used to, way back in the day (6 weeks ago) drive to students’ houses, which meant I’d be home by 8:30pm.
 Long day.
 Tutoring from home doesn’t seem to make the day any less long.
 But I enjoy working, keeping productive, and making money.
 Mom says I should not work so many hours – this coming from someone who is perpetually tired – but, if it’s not due to a health condition, I think being tired at the end of the day is a good feeling.

 I hope you all are well.
 I hope you’re not too lonely or isolated.
 I hope you are physically healthy.
 I hope we can meet in person again soon.
 (I hope someone out there is reading my ongoing letter.)